Skip to main content

 Google DeepMind's AlphaProof (2024) (DeepMind, 2024) combined a language model (Gemini) with reinforcement learning and tree search to solve International Mathematical Olympiad problems.
 AlphaProof generates proof candidates in Lean 4 formal language, uses a value function to evaluate partial proofs, and searches through the proof space using MCTS.
 At IMO 2024, AlphaProof (combined with AlphaGeometry 2) achieved a silver medal-level score, demonstrating the power of search-guided mathematical reasoning.

 A simpler but surprisingly effective form of search is best-of-N sampling (also called rejection sampling): generate N candidate solutions, score them with a reward model or verifier, and return the best one.
-This approach requires no tree search infrastructure -- just parallel generation and scoring.
+This approach requires no tree search infrastructure, only parallel generation and scoring.
 Self-consistency (Wang et al., 2023) (Wang et al., 2023) demonstrated a related principle: sampling multiple reasoning chains and selecting the answer by majority vote substantially improves accuracy, even without a trained verifier.
 When combined with process reward models (PRMs) that evaluate intermediate reasoning steps (Lightman et al., 2023), best-of-N sampling achieves substantial improvements over single-sample generation.
-For example, on the MATH dataset, generating 256 solutions and selecting the best via PRM scoring improves accuracy from ~50% to ~78%.
+For example, on the MATH dataset, best-of-N sampling with PRM scoring can improve accuracy to approximately 78%, though the exact baseline and number of samples vary across implementations.
+The limitations are equally clear: best-of-N's cost scales linearly with N (hundreds of samples can cost hundreds of times the compute of a single attempt), and because the reward model is only an approximation of true quality, aggressive reranking can amplify reward hacking, selecting candidates that score well under the model but are not actually correct.

 Test-Time Compute Scaling